exercism/website-copy/analyzer-comments/python/two-fer/percent_formatting.md

 # percent or "old style" formatting

-This solution uses `%-formatting` or [old-style formatting][old-style formatting] for strings.
+This solution uses `%%-formatting` or [old-style formatting][old-style formatting] for strings.

-While `%-formatting` is an entirely valid approach, it can create representation or readability issues.
+While `%%-formatting` is an entirely valid approach, it can create representation or readability issues.
 Using the method [str.format()][str.format()] or [f-strings][f-strings] (_otherwise known as "formatted string literals" or "interpolated strings"_) can offer options that improve readability and make variable replacement within strings clearer.

 The blog post [String Formatting in Python][string formatting in python] is a good starting point for understanding all of Python's string formatting options, and [Newer Python String Format Techniques][newer python string format techniques] also provides some good tips and tricks for using `str.format()` and `f-strings`.